hazaq/hazaq.github.io/_posts/2018-03-02-RH-Satellite-TTR.markdown

 --foreman-proxy-dns-server "127.0.0.1" \
 --foreman-proxy-dns-zone "example.com" \
 --foreman-admin-password 'password'
+#Alternatively, this can be done interactively with satellite-installer -i.
 ```
 After installing you can set the default Orginization and Location by going in to
  *Admin User* → *My Account*